-So far, the samples from the Blood Cancer UK Childhood Leukaemia CellBank have been used in 64 national and international projects.
+Samples from the previously known Blood Cancer UK Childhood Leukaemia CellBank have been used in 64 national and international projects.
 Over 98,000 samples have been donated by almost 8,000 children and young adults with different types of leukaemia.
-These include samples of bone marrow, blood and sometimes other tissues, such as spinal fluid.
+These include samples of bone marrow, blood, and sometimes other tissues, such as spinal fluid.
 Not much is needed from each donor, just a teaspoon of blood or a few drops of spinal fluid.

 My son being diagnosed with leukaemia was the most frightening thing that has happened to my family.
 He survived and now thrives thanks to advances in treatment driven by research.
-The CellBank is critical to this.
+The VIVO Biobank is critical to this.

-- Father of a child who donated to the CellBank
+- Father of a child who donated to the VIVO Biobank (formerly the CellBank)